Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Chrome VPN extensions are meant to be set-and-forget tools you can leave on in the background.
 But there are times when it’s necessary to pause or remove your VPN service altogether.
 Here’s how to go about both.

 If you ever want to turn off your VPN, simply click Disconnect from the main dropdown.
 However, we recommend keeping it on at all times to protect your personal data online.

 If you need to delete your VPN Chrome extension, click on the puzzle piece icon in your extension bar and find your VPN’s menu (three stacked dots).

 From the menu, click Remove from Chrome and it will be deleted from your browser.

 Yes.
-There are a lot of free VPN browser extensions available, but we don’t really recommend it.
-Free VPNs often log your personal data, track your web traffic, and sell your information with third parties.
+There are a lot of free VPN browser extensions available, but we don’t really recommend them.
+Free VPNs often log personal data, track web activity, and sell your information to third parties for profit.
 The most effective VPNs for Chrome usually come with a price tag, but you get what you pay for in this case.

 Yes.
 Many providers offer different versions of their VPN browser extensions.
 The majority of these extensions can be found in the Chrome Web Store or Firefox Add-Ons Store, but there are also extensions for Opera and Safari.